Incorporating Neuro-Inspired Adaptability for Continual Learning in Artificial Intelligence: Result

-Now we evaluate the efficacy of active forgetting on three continual learning benchmarks for visual classification tasks, which are all constructed from the CIFAR-100 dataset \cite{krizhevsky2009learning} of 100-class colored images but with different degrees of overall knowledge transfer \cite{wang2021afec}.
-As shown in Fig.~\ref{Figure2}, c, the proposed active forgetting can largely enhance the average accuracy of all tasks, using EWC \cite{kirkpatrick2017overcoming} as a baseline for preserving memory stability.
-Then we analyze the effects of active forgetting on learning plasticity of new tasks and memory stability of old tasks through evaluating forward transfer and backward transfer, respectively, where the former is clearly dominant.
-Similar results are observed when plugging the active forgetting term in other synaptic regularization methods that only preserve memory stability (Supplementary Fig.~\ref{MAS_AF_SCL}).
-In contrast, active forgetting fails to improve the joint training performance (Supplementary Fig.~\ref{Per_Task_Performance}, a), suggesting that its benefits are specific to continual learning.
-From visual interpretation of the latest task predictions in Fig.~\ref{Figure2}, d, active forgetting can indeed eliminate the past conflicting information, leading to better recognition of the object itself.
+Now we evaluate the efficacy of active forgetting on three continual learning benchmarks for visual classification tasks.
+They are all constructed from the CIFAR-100 dataset \cite{krizhevsky2009learning} of 100-class colored images but with different degrees of overall knowledge transfer \cite{wang2021afec}.
+As shown in Fig.~2c, the proposed active forgetting can largely enhance the average accuracy of all tasks, using EWC \cite{kirkpatrick2017overcoming} as a baseline for preserving memory stability.
+Then we analyze the benefits of active forgetting on learning plasticity and memory stability with the metrics of forward transfer and backward transfer, respectively, where the former is clearly dominant.
+Similar results are observed when plugging the active forgetting term in other synaptic regularization methods that only preserve memory stability (Supplementary Fig.~1).
+In contrast, active forgetting fails to improve the joint training performance (Supplementary Fig.~4a), suggesting that its benefits are specific to continual learning.
+From visual interpretation of the latest task predictions in Fig.~2d, active forgetting can indeed eliminate the past conflicting information, leading to better recognition of the object itself.